Congreve (horse)

 Congreve (1924–1944) was an Argentine Thoroughbred racehorse and one of the most influential sires in South America.
 He was a bay stallion by Copyright (GB) (by Tracery, who was sired by Rock Sand) his dam Per Noi by Perrier (GB).

+Background

+Congreve was bred by Haras El Pelado.
+His sire, Copyright, was a leading sire in Argentina.

 Racing record

-Congreve raced over four seasons.
+Congreve raced over four seasons, from ages 3 to 6.
 During this time, he started 18 times for 11 wins and 5 places with winnings of 247,571 pesos.
+Winner of the Gran Premio Polla de Potrillos and Gran Premio Carlos Pellegrini, he was considered one of the best racehorses of his generation, despite soundness issues after an injury at the age of three.

 Stud career

 The Haras Ojo de Agua stud in Argentina already had a good broodmare band when it purchased Congreve for stud duties.
+In his first few seasons at stud, Congreve was not bred to high class mares.
+Despite this, he quickly proved to be an excellent sire.

-Congreve was the leading sire in Argentine on seven occasions, ranked twice second, and was also a top broodmare sire, topping that list five times., Congreve was best known in North America for siring Kayak II, a major stakes winner.
+Congreve was the leading sire in Argentine on seven occasions (1937, 1939-1941, 1943-1945), ranked twice second (1935, 1942), third once (1936), and seventh once (1938).
+He was also ranked sixth on the United States sire list in 1939.
+Congreve headed the Argentine broodmare sire list five times (1948, 1949, 1951-1953).

-Congreve sired six Argentine Derby winners: Ix (1935), Quemaita (1937), Embrujo (1939), La Mission (1940), Avestruz (1943) and Churrinche (1944).
-The 1951 winner, Yatasto, was two generations removed from Congreve.
-During his stud career he sired over 600 winners in Argentina with winnings of over 5,567,992 pesos.
+During his stud career, he sired 177 winners, including at least 40 stakes winners, of nearly 600 races with total stakes earnings of over 5,567,992 pesos.
+Congreve is considered an Intermediate chef-de-race in the Roman-Miller dosage system.